kstenerud/concise-encoding/cte-specification.md

 A quoted string encloses the string contents within double-quote delimiters (for example: `"a string"`).
 All characters leading up to the closing double-quote (including whitespace) are considered part of the string sequence, with special processing whenever an escape sequence occurs.

 The backslash character (`\`) initiates an escape sequence inside a doube-quote enclosed sequence.
-The following escape sequences are allowed, and must be in lower case:
+The following escape sequences are recognized, and must be in lower case:

 | Sequence            | Interpretation           |
 | ------------------- | ------------------------ |